AP VoteCast: Minnesota voters sour on state of nation

 TRUMP VS BIDEN

-In the race for president, Biden was preferred over Trump among voters under 45 but older voters were split.
+In the race for president, Biden had an advantage over Trump among voters under 45.
+Trump and Biden were about even among older voters.

-College-educated voters were more likely to favor Biden but Trump was about tied with Biden among voters without a college degree.
+Biden was preferred over Trump among college-educated voters.
+Voters without a college degree appeared to prefer Trump over Biden.

 RACE FOR SENATE

-In the race for U.S. Senate, Tina Smith had an advantage over Jason Lewis among voters under 45 while Smith and Lewis were neck and neck among older voters.
+In the race for U.S. Senate, Tina Smith led Jason Lewis among voters under 45 but Lewis and Smith were about even among older voters.

-Smith led among college-educated voters but Smith was about even with Lewis among voters without a college degree.
+Smith led among college-educated voters but Lewis and Smith were about tied among voters without a college degree.

-Voters in small towns and rural areas were more likely to favor Lewis over Smith.
-Smith had an advantage over Lewis among both voters in cities and suburban voters.
+Lewis led Smith among voters in small towns and rural areas but both voters in cities and suburban voters were more likely to support Smith.

 FACING THE PANDEMIC